fluencelabs/examples/aqua-examples/vrfun/README.md

 * an output and
 * a [proof](https://docs.rs/ecvrf/0.4.3/ecvrf/struct.VrfProof.html)

+where the output the is the VRF hash.

 For some input data provided by the user, e.g.,  ` [222, 173, 190, 239]`, we call the `vrf_proof` function like so: